kmalakoff/testmatrix-compat/README.md

 ## Asynchronous Tests

 We can test side effects and asynchronous code by using a function as the test's actual property.
-The function receives a function which must be called with the actual value when the operation is done.
+The function receives a function which must be called with the actual value after the operation is done.
 You are responsible for creating and destroying any resources needed to arrive at this value within this function.

 > TODO: Rewrite example using `async` functions instead?